fwenzel/gmailbackup-toolkit/README.md

 This toolkit contains:

 * .fetchmailrc file to download gmail data via POP3 and pass it into procmail.
+* .procmailrc file to place fetched email into a backup directory in Maildir format.
 * maildir-deduplicate script to identify and remove duplicate messages once downloaded.